mradcliffe/first-time-sprinter-workshop/README.md

-## <i class="fa fa-wrench"></i> Contributor tools

-Note:
--Many options exist, this combination was chosen to work best at a DrupalCon sprint -Smallest filesize
--Fastest setup time on the day
--Mentors not having to support umpteen different environments

 <!-- .slide: data-background="images/amsterdam-webchick.jpg" data-state="show-header" data-header="Photo CC-BY Boris Baldinger https://flic.kr/p/paCRg4" -->
 ## Chat
 <!-- .element: class="heading" -->

 Note:
 - Drupal Slack and Internet Relay Chat (IRC) is our primary communication method besides the issue queue.
-- In the last 9 months, other methods such as Slack and Gittr have also been used within the community, but the dejure standard is still IRC for now.
+- Other methods such as RocketChat, Google+ and Gittr have also been used within the community.
+The de facto standard is now Drupal Slack.
 - Nicknames: good to match d.o. username.